use-ink/ink/ARCHITECTURE.md

 * `allocator`: The allocator used for dynamic memory allocation in a contract.
 * `engine`: An off-chain testing engine, it simulates a blockchain environment and allows mocking specified conditions.
+* `env`: Serves two functions
-* `env`: Exposes environmental functions, like information about the caller of a contract call, getting random entropy, or e.g. self-terminating the contract.
+  * Exposes environmental functions, like information about the caller of a contract call, getting random entropy, or e.g. self-terminating the contract.
+  * Provides the connection to the [`pallet-contracts`](https://github.com/paritytech/substrate/tree/master/frame/contracts), so anything that calls into the underlying execution engine of the smart contract.
+    This includes getting and setting a smart contracts storage, as well as the mentioned environmental functions.
-* `metadata`: Describes how to call a contract (it's interface and the types), its storage layout, etc..
+* `metadata`: Describes the contract in a platform agnostic way, i.e. its interface and the types, its storage layout, etc..
 * `prelude`: Provides an interface to typical standard library types and functionality (like `vec` or `string`).
 Since contracts are run in a `no_std` environment we provide this crate as an entrypoint for accessing functionality of the standard library.
 * `primitives`: Utilities that are used internally by multiple ink! crates.
 * `storage`: The collections that are available for contract developers to put in a smart contracts storage.